 - Q What is the recommended serving size of whole grains?

-- Q How can I eat less?
+- Q How can I keep from eating too many grains?